-The Angela Boyle ’53 Award for Service is presented to an alumna who demonstrates service to the community and who fully represents the Ursuline spirit.
-Given annually during the spring Alumnae Weekend luncheon, this award is one of the event’s highlights that is not only shared with the classmates of the recipient but family and friends alike.
-Angela Boyle’s history with Ursuline dates back to her graduation from the school in 1953.
+The Angela Boyle ’53 Award for Service is presented to an alumna who demonstrates service to the community and fully represents the Ursuline spirit.
+Given annually during the spring Alumnae Weekend luncheon, this award is one of the event’s highlights that is shared with the classmates of the recipient and family and friends alike.
+Angela Boyle’s history with Ursuline dates back to her graduation in 1953.
 Post-graduation, Angela was a beloved English teacher at Ursuline for many years before becoming the Assistant Principal.
 Her devotion to the school continued as she was named the first lay President of Ursuline Academy.
 After years of continued dedication and service for Ursuline, this award was named as her legacy.
-Despite the distance, Angela remains active in the Ursuline sisterhood from her home in Florida.
+Angela remains active in the Ursuline sisterhood from her home in Florida despite the distance.

 2022 Award Recipient: Janis Julian ’72

 “To whom much is given, much will be required” Luke 12:48.
 This is the path that Janis has followed, beginning at a young age and continuing 50 years past her graduation.
 It started as a child when Janis and her neighborhood friends would host summer carnivals in her parent’s front yard.
 They donated the proceeds to the Emily P. Bissell Hospital for Children, and their volunteer efforts were spotlighted in the News Journal.

 During her years at Ursuline Academy, Janis and her classmates often volunteered at the Tilton Terrace Home for the elderly, mentored underserved students at Cool Springs Elementary School, and lent a hand to the Ursuline moms when the annual Fashion Show hit the stage.